Mastermindzh/rickvanlieshout.com/content/pages/resume/index.md

 **Open-source aficionado**<br />
 _Always_<br />
 A fair share of my private work is done through open-source media.
 I don't have a portfolio but I have a [Github](https://github.com/mastermindzh) where I share most things.
+If you're interested in what else I do, or why, let me know and I'll share a detailed description.

 **CTO at Frontliners (previously INFORIT)**<br />
 _2018 - Now_<br />
 At Frontliners I am responsible for the entire technical architecture of the new TFX stack that I launched shortly after 2018.
-This involves setting up and maintaining a modern event-based microservice architecture on a Kubernetes-based SaaS cloud solution and migrating to modern programming languages such as dotnetcore and React.
+This involves setting up and maintaining a modern event-based microservice architecture on a Kubernetes-based SaaS cloud solution and migrating to modern programming languages such as dotnetcore, Supabase and React.
+We've delivered a few smaller pieces of software but mainly focus on building a next-gen Transport Management System called TFX.

-The other main responsibility I have is creating and maintaining a coherent team of lead developers by sharing knowledge, making decisions, and empowering leads to explore technologies outside of their comfort zone.
+The other main responsibility I have is creating and maintaining, and hiring, a coherent team of (lead) engineers by sharing knowledge, making decisions, and empowering them to explore technologies outside of their comfort zone.

-At Frontliners I also help with the recruitment of new employees, setting up and maintaining agile strategies including proper test management, and general software development.
+This includes everything from platform to e2e engineering.
-During my time at Frontliners, we've grown from 5-7 in-house developers to 10, full-sized, SCRUM teams.
+During my time at Frontliners, the company has grown from 5-7 in-house developers on a single product to 35-40 technical engineers on multiple projects.

-Most relevant technologies used: dotnetcore, React, Angular, Kafka, RabbitMQ, Mongo, PostgreSQL, Growthbook, Docker & Kubernetes
+The teams I manage will be listed below.
+Some of the core concepts they work with will also be listed.
+Apart from the last one I also play an active role in them:

+- 4 Full-fledged (6-8 people) Scrum development teams working on the latest product.
+  - day-to-day management of people done by "Chapter leads"
+  - React, Docker, .NET 9+ (core), Mongo, Kafka, Debezium, DDD, CQRS
+- Business Integration team (Supabase, Kysely, PostgreSQL)
+- Platform team (Kubernetes, Terraform, ArgoCD, CI/CD pipelines, Vault, Keycloak, etc...)
+- Legacy team (ASP.NET, MSSQL, MongoDB, Elasticsearch)
+- Legacy team (Clarion, SQL-Sybase)

 **Hanflex employee**<br />
 _September 2015 - July 2018_<br />